olton/mina-node-monitor/README.md

 Now folder `dist` contains a ready client scripts.
 Copy these to your web server.

 ### Build server app
-The application server is installed on a machine with a Mina.
+The application server must be installed on a machine with a Mina.
 Monitor use graphql connection on `localhost:3085` to get Mina info.
-Also, the server requires opened network interface.
+Also, the server requires opens network interface.
 I use an external interface with a 3085 port and restrictions by iptables for connecting.

+### Install server app
+TO install server app, copy files from `src` folder to your server to any folder convenient for you.

 #### Dependencies
 To build/run server app, you must install two dependencies: